-The Subsidy Dashboard is a subsection with the Billing section of brighthweel.
-Once you have agencies added, this will be the primary location to see a birds-eye view of each agency’s and student’s balances.
+The Subsidy Dashboard is a subsection with the Billing section of brightwheel.
+After adding agencies, this will be the primary location to see a birds-eye view of each agency’s and student’s balances.
 These balances reflect the total amount still expected from a given agency for an individual student.

-From here, you can access the agency summary pages, receive a payment, or add a new agency.
-At the bottom of this page, you will find the Student Ledger which will allow the administrator to view all expected and received payments for each student and agency.
+From here, administrators can access the agency summary pages, log a received a payment, or add a new agency.
+At the bottom of this page, the Student Ledger will show all expected and received payments for each student and agency.

-Agency Summary pages are accessible by clicking on the agency title from the dashboard.
-Here you will be able to view:
+Agency Summary pages are accessible by clicking on the agency title from the dashboard, and will show:

-Total Balance Due: This is the total amount you anticipate receiving from this agency for all students.
+Total Balance Due: This is the total amount expected to be from this agency for all students.

 Amount Received to Date: This is the actual amount of funds that this agency has paid since tracking in brightwheel.